MasterOfShadows7711/RIGPR-ARCADE-3/README.md

 		Design: All Drawings and reference material.

 		Planning: All time managment files, such as: Excel, Graphs, Trello Screenschots.
-Any meeting notes to be uploaded in .TXT format).
+Any meeting notes to be uploaded in .TXT or .MP3 format).

 ********************************************
 ********************************************